 Red Flag Alert has all the data you need

 That’s where we come in.
-Red Flag Alert is an extensive source of information; our solution generates 100,000+ updates every day.
+Red Flag Alert is an extensive source of B2B marketing data; our b2b prospecting tool generates 100,000+ updates every day.
 Here are just a few examples of some of the data we hold:

 - Detailed information on every UK business, including the 50,000 new businesses started every month